-The election of directors, approval, on an advisory basis, of the compensation of the Company's named executive officers and approval of the Callaway Golf Company 2022 Incentive Plan are considered non-routine matters.
+The election of directors, approval, on an advisory basis, of the compensation of the Company's named executive officers and the approval of the amendment and restatement of the Company's 2022 Incentive Plan are considered non-routine matters.
 Brokers and other nominees cannot vote your shares on these proposals without receiving instructions from you, and therefore broker non-votes may occur with respect to these proposals.